In Nevada town, a racist past cries out — every day

 That lasted just two months, as the county voted to restore the siren, this time to honor emergency personnel.

-But declaring that the siren now wails for first responders doesn’t change what that sound means to those whose know the history of the town, Watts said.
+But declaring that the siren now wails for first responders doesn’t change what that sound means to those who know the history of the town, Watts said.

 “It is similar in some ways to people who display the Confederate flag and claim that they do it for a reason that is not racially discriminatory,” Watts said.
 “We just have to recognize that for many people in this country — and speaking as somebody who’s descended from enslaved people in this country — that is hurtful to see.”